IaC-Homelab/homeops/README.md

 # homelab-master 🏡☁️
-Central repo for building, configuring, and deploying the entire homelab stacks.
+Central repo for building, configuring, and deploying the entire homelab stacks

 Goal: push-button infra, best practices, and as cloud-agnostic as possible. ✨